PMArkive/SMEncounterRNGTool/README.md

 10. If the Pokemon is not the one you want, find the frame you actully hit, put it in the Time Calculator, calibrate the Pre-Timer and try again

 ### With PokeCalcNTR
 1. Select the `Pokemon` you would like to RNG.
 2. Start the game with PokeCalcNTR, click A until you get to the [final screen](#final-screen-when-pressing-a).
 3. Pause at a `Safe Frame` (first only check `Safe F Only` to find safe frame zone)
 4. Put your current frame number in the first box of `Frame Range` and check `Create Timeline`
 5. Click `Search`, you will see the game will follow timeline the tool created.
 6. Now all the frames in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
- 7. Just change the `Filters` and make another search as usual.<br>
+7. Just change the `Filters` and make another search as usual.

    Warning: Do NOT change the `Starting Frame` of timeline when you are following it, unless you set another `Safe Frame`(before checking `Create Timeline`) of your previous timeline as the `Starting Frame`.

 ## Final screen when pressing A
-Usually it's the last 'A' before the battle starts, or the special BLACK dialogue box.<br>
+Usually it's the last 'A' before the battle starts, or the special BLACK dialogue box.

 - Tapus: Tapus' cry screen before the battle starts
 - Zygarde: "Zygarde has gone into a Poke Ball!"
 - Solgaleo/Lunala: No dialogue, stand in front of it